-The DELCORA owned force main system pumps to SWWPCP and the WRTP for treatment.
+The DELCORA owned force main system pumps from these stations discharge to SWWPCP and/or the WRTP for treatment.
 The flow from the Central Delaware Pump Station (CDPS) is pumped to DELCORA's Western Regional Treatment Plant in Chester.
-Flow is diverted back to SWWPCP a minimum one day per week for 90 minutes to flush the force main.
+Flow is diverted back to the SWWPCP a minimum one day per week for 90 minutes to flush the force main.
 Wet weather flows in excess of 20 MGD are diverted to SWWPCP.